Dobiasd/EditGym/README.md

 spaces and newlines as gray symbols (utf8)?
-level: "I sucked at editing ... but now i'm awesome." oder so shift insert usw fuer copy paste user can provide own start and end txts via url.
+level: "I sucked at editing ... but now i'm awesome." oder so shift insert usw fuer copy paste user can provide urls to own start and end txts via parameters. examples

 quatsch:
 instant replay